DanieleGerosa/infimalconvolution.github.io/index.md

 - *A Trace Theorem for Martinet-type Vector Fields*, with Roberto Monti and Daniele Morbidelli, 2019. *Communications in Contemporary Mathematics*.
 [Here](https://www.worldscientific.com/doi/pdf/10.1142/S0219199719500664) the journal version.
 - *An Un-biased approach to compressed sensing*, with Marcus Carlsson and Carl Olsson, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1806.05283.pdf) the arXiv version.
 - *Bias Reduction in Compressed Sensing*, conference paper, with Marcus Carlsson and Carl Olsson, 2018.
 Submitted.
 [Here](https://arxiv.org/pdf/1812.11329.pdf) the arXiv version.
-- *On phase retrieval via matrix completion and the estimation of low rank PSD matrices*, with Marcus Carlsson, 2019.
-To appear in *Inverse Problems*.
-[Here](https://iopscience.iop.org/article/10.1088/1361-6420/ab4e6d) the accepted manuscript.
+- *On phase retrieval via matrix completion and the estimation of low rank PSD matrices*, with Marcus Carlsson, 2019. *Inverse Problems* 36(1).
+[Here](https://iopscience.iop.org/article/10.1088/1361-6420/ab4e6d/meta) the journal version of the manuscript.
 - *An un-biased approach to low rank recovery*, with Marcus Carlsson and Carl Olsson, 2019.
 Submitted.
 [Here](https://arxiv.org/pdf/1909.13363.pdf) the arXiv version.

 ### Conferences & Workshops